 - Low-cost activities that your team is able to perform without much management

 At the end, I would advise you to try outsourcing at least several marketing activities for your small business.
 You just need to find the balance between the two: outsourcing and using the in-house marketing potential of your company.
-Outsourcing smartly will allow you look further beyond and concentrate on the quality of core services you offer.
+Outsourcing smartly will allow you to look further beyond and concentrate on the quality of core services you offer.